Choosing the right label

 -

-Does the label indicate to me that the product is “one of the best in its category”, or does it give a scientific rating, without compromise and based on the most stringent standards?
+Does the label indicate that the product is “one of the best in its category”, or does it give a scientific uncompromising rating, based on the most stringent standards?

-Some labels guarantee that products are “organic” if 95% of the product is organic.
+For exemple, some labels guarantee that products are “organic” if 95% of the product is organic.
 Others are based on acceptable proportions.
-Others do not carry out checks, etc.
+Others do not carry out regular control checks, etc.

 Choose a label that promises no compromises and gives undertakings.